How Many People Can Get U.S. Asylum?

 What Does Asylum Get You?

-People granted asylum receive the to right to live in the U.S. for as long as they qualify as asylees.
-They also may apply for a work permit.
-After a year of their approval, asylees can apply for a U.S. green card (lawful permanent residence) through the process known as adjustment of status.
+After a year of having been approved, asylees can apply for a U.S. green card (lawful permanent residence) through the process known as adjustment of status.
 Four years after that, they can apply for naturalized U.S. citizenship, which is the most secure status possible under U.S. immigration law.

 NEED IMMIGRATION HELP ?